CanonicalLtd/maas-docs/en/manage-cli-advanced.md

 ## Assign a network interface to a fabric

-This task is easier understood when viewing CLI output with the aid of the `jq` utility.
+This task is made easier with the aid of the `jq` utility.
+It filters the `maas` command (JSON formatted) output and prints it in a desired way.
+This allows one to quickly view and compare data.
 Go ahead and install it:

 ```bash
 sudo apt install jq